 The Coalition for Archaeological Synthesis (CfAS) sponsored a collaborative synthetic workshop on modeling human migration from a long-term, global perspective, in Abidjan, Côte d’Ivoire, April 4-8, 2022.
 The workshop stemmed from the CfAS design workshop sponsored by the Society for American Archaeology and the European Association of Archaeologists, held at the Amerind Foundation in 2019; and it was supported with generous funds from the Wenner-Gren Foundation, SRI Foundation, and the L’École doctorale Sociétés, Communication, Arts, Lettres et Langues de l’Université Félix Houphouët-Boigny (UFHB)

-The Abidjan workshop was organized by organized by Ivorian collaborators from l’Université Félix Houphouët-Boigny (UFHB)—Drs.
+The Abidjan workshop was organized by Ivorian collaborators from l’Université Félix Houphouët-Boigny (UFHB)—Drs.
 T. Hélène Kienon-Kabore, Aïcha Gninin Desline Toure, Kouadio René Boudi, Galla Guy Roland Tie Bi, and N’Doua Etienne Ettien.
 The program consisted of two days of lectures/presentations with half given by the Amerind collaborators and half given by West African archaeologists, anthropologists, and historians.
 This was followed by two days of visits to sites and places related to migration in Cote d’Ivoire.
 A last day was given over to synthesizing the long-term processes in West African migration and recommendations.

 About 50 people attended the workshop, with an average of about 40-45 per session.
 Most were archaeologists from Ivorian universities, either professors or graduate students.
 Other participants included representatives from the Cote d’Ivoire Ministry of Justice and Human Rights and the United Nations High Commission on Refugees (UNHCR).
 Additionally, journalists attended and the workshop was featured in print (1, 2, and 3) and on television.
 The workshop was documented throughout by a professional photo/videographer and simultaneous translation (French/English) was available for all workshop sessions.